 Selecting Fresh Fish

 The following guidelines refer to purchasing a whole fish.
 However, you can use this information to guide your purchases of filets as well.

 - Fish should have a brilliant appearance with scales firmly in place.

-- The anus should be tightly closed and the stomach should be firm and intact.
+- The stomach should be firm and intact.

 - The flesh should feel firm and slightly resistant to the touch.

 - Finally, fresh fish should smell fresh and clean, not "fishy."

 Now that you have your fish, it's essential to store it properly until you're ready to prepare it.
 Fish is delicate and will quickly degrade if not handled correctly.
 Here are two common methods of storing fish to maintain their flavor and appearance.

 Keeping Fish on Ice